lwz7512/game-weaver-ide/README.md

 ## What it is:

 ```
-Game weaver is an light-weight integrated development environment for Web games development,
+Game weaver is an light-weight web game integrated development environment for beginners.
-it includes built-in web view to preview game result, JavaScript code editor to implement
+It includes built-in web view to preview game result, JavaScript code editor to implement
 game logic, as well as a light-weight tile map editor to draw & export tile map that could be
 loaded in PhaserJS games.
 Last but not the least, it also has rich set of game examples
-and source code of classic nostalgic games for beginner's learning.
+and source code of classic nostalgic games for coding beginners to get their feet wet.
 ```

 ## Main features